 Moving your mailbox to Proton Mail is quick and simple with the Easy Switch app.

-This app import your entire mailbox directly from another email account, such as Gmail, Yahoo, or Outlook.
+This app imports your entire mailbox directly from another email account, such as Gmail, Yahoo, or Outlook.

 Set up email forwarding